Dognapping & Dog Theft Statistics To Know In 2026

 High-value dogs like Bulldogs, Yorkshire Terriers, Chihuahuas, and French Bulldogs are easy targets and a low priority for police to recover.
 But armed with some basic preventative measures, you can keep your best friend safe from thieves.

-Top 9 Most Disturbing Stats
+Top 9 Most Disturbing Dog Theft Stats

 Stealing Dogs